 It is unprofessional conduct for a licensee initially to prescribe drugs to an individual without first establishing a proper physician-patient relationship.
 South Carolina Code § 40-47-113.

 A practitioner cannot usually acquire a valid physician/patient relationship with himself or herself nor with a member of his or her immediate family for the purpose of prescribing controlled substances, due to the loss of objectivity in making the proper medical decisions.

-The Board feels that prescribing controlled substances for family members is outside the scope of good medical practice in South Carolina except for a bona fide emergency situation where the health and safety of an individual may be at great detriment.
-A practitioner may prescribe limited amounts of controlled substances until such time as another objective practitioner can be contacted.
+The Board believes that prescribing controlled substances for family members is outside the scope of good medical practice in South Carolina except for a bona fide emergency situation where the health and safety of an individual may be at great detriment.
+A practitioner may prescribe only very limited amounts of controlled substances until such time as another objective practitioner can be contacted.